YinWang20/DIC-Net/README.md

 # DIC-Net: Upgrade the Performance of Traditional DIC with Hermite Dataset and Convolution Neural Network
-Hermite dataset generation implementation (matlab) and DIC-Net CNN implementation (pytorch)
+Hermite dataset generation implementation (matlab) and DIC-Net CNN implementation (pytorch).

 ## Introduction
 Our method is currently the SOTA of 2D-DeepDIC method in terms of accuracy and spatial resolution(SR).<br>